cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

    without failing the whole parse (handled by `resolv_conf::Config::parse_with_errors`).
 5. **Resolver options extracted:** `ndots`, `timeout`, `attempts`, `edns0` match the values in the `options` line.
+6. **Salvaged nameservers use opportunistic encryption** (§5.1.1): a salvaged config's per-nameserver transport set matches `NameServerConfig::opportunistic_encryption` (plaintext UDP/TCP plus DoT/DoQ), confirming the wiring survives `ResolverConfig::from_parts`.
+7. **Public-DNS fallback transport ordering** (§5.2):
+   `public_dns_fallback_orders_transports_for_reachability` asserts the fallback leads with DoT and ends with plain DNS, with an aggressive per-query timeout.

 Integration-level (best-effort, network-gated, not in CI default): with hickory enabled, a resolver built from a config containing only the salvaged IPv4 nameserver resolves